David Stanley BEM - From One Student to the Royal Albert Hall

 Sarah Mann

-After completing a Post Graduate Certificate in Education in 2008, Sarah entered the world of class teaching where she has worked for several years at a leading SEN primary school in the Medway Towns.
-Sarah has been able to employ her ability for creative teaching by using singing and musical activities in all areas of the curriculum to engage, motivate and inspire learning as well as producing a positive impact on outcomes for pupils.
-In 2012 Sarah was appointed Specialist Leader in Education for Primary Music for the Medway Teaching Schools Alliance and enjoys sharing her skills and expertise, offering peer-to-peer support and training to develop outstanding and innovative practice in education.
+After gaining a Post Graduate Certificate in Education in 2008, Sarah became a primary school teacher and worked in a leading SEN school for several years.
+Within her role as class teacher Sarah was able to employ her ability for creative teaching by using singing and musical activities in all areas of the curriculum to engage, motivate and inspire learning as well as producing a positive impact on outcomes for pupils.
+In 2012 she was recognised as a Specialist Leader in Education for music and was invited to share her skills and expertise by offering peer-to-peer support and training, to develop outstanding and innovative practice in education.

 Dr Natalie Bradford